 Grout too thick

 There is a method to mixing grout; the right consistency means the difference between achieving a durable finish, a crumbling finish or grout so thick that it doesn’t fill the gap or seal the tile gaps right to the bottom.

 Cracked wall or floor tile problems are often more than a cosmetic issue.
-The underlying reason for the damage is frequently one of several common tile installation problems.
+As a building inspector, Brisbane homes that we see commonly suffer damage due to one of several common tile installation problems.

 - A cracked subfloor

 - Tiles installed directly onto plywood or timber floors

 How to fix grout mistakes and damaged tiles